maxdesalle/lib/libft/README.md

 Every student starts the 42 cursus by creating his own library, which will be the only one he can use in the projects which will follow, unless specifically mentioned otherwise.

-The project allows you to get familiar with the some of the most foundational functions in C.
+The project allows the students to get familiar with some of the most foundational functions in C.

 ## Warning
 The structure of this repository does **not** follow the guidelines.
 The reason for this is to add some clarity in how the files are structured.
 Because of that, the ```Makefile``` also differs from the one which should be used in order to follow the guidelines.